quasarframework/quasar-framework.org/source/guide/introduction-to-quasar.md

 ### Wide platform support
 Google Chrome, Firefox, IE11/Edge, Safari, Opera, iOS, Android, Windows Phone, Blackberry.

+### Quasar components Internationalization (I18n)
+I18n provided by default for Quasar components.
+If your language pack is missing it takes just 5 minutes to add it.

 ### Great documentation
 Finally, it's worth mentioning about the huge amount of time that is spent on writing great, bloat free, focused, complete documentation pages so that you can quickly pick up Quasar.
 There will be no room for confusion.